 Lisa holds a Masters degree in Social Work, Bachelors of Arts in Psychology and Education with teaching certificates in Texas and Massachusetts.
 She is a Licensed Master Social Worker (LMSW) in Texas, license #20292.

 For her work in helping combat childhood obesity, she was featured in the HBO multi-part series, The Weight of the Nation, as well as numerous newspapers and TV programs.
-Combs also talks on best practices and knows how to bring out peak performance in both business and government.
+Susan also talks on best practices and knows how to bring out peak performance in both business and government.
 Her articles have appeared in the Wall Street Journal and Susan has been featured on Fox Business and Fox News.